What is Cervical Cryotherapy?

 - Yellow or bad-smelling discharge

-You should call your doctor right away, as these symptoms are signs of an infection.
+You should call your healthcare provider right away, as these symptoms are signs of an infection.

 Another risk of cryotherapy is that it may not destroy all of the abnormal cells, especially if there are abnormal cells deeply embedded into the cervical tissue.
 Further treatment may be necessary, which is why follow-up pap smears are so important.

 After cryotherapy, you should expect some watery discharge for about 2-3 weeks.
 You can manage this with sanitary pads.
-You will need to avoid putting anything into your vagina for at least 3 weeks, including tampons, douches, and vaginal medications unless otherwise instructed.
+You will need to avoid putting anything into your vagina for at least 3 weeks, douches, and vaginal medications unless otherwise instructed, and do not use tampons.
 Abstain from vaginal sexual intercourse during this time.

 You will need to schedule follow-up pap smears every 3-6 months, depending on your doctor’s recommendation.
 After a number of normal consecutive pap smears, you can usually return to your annual pap smear schedule.